 - encourage community unity and pride through social interactions, to actively seek ideas, suggestions and participation for the residential wellbeing of this community;

-- to act as a vehicle for the dissemination of information to LNA from or by government agencies such as the city or the county which could affect land use, zoning, public safety, health, community ambiance, property values, budget, and security;
+- act as a vehicle for the dissemination of information to LNA members from or by government agencies such as the city or the county which could affect land use, zoning, public safety, health, community ambiance, property values, budget, and security;

 - identify common concerns of the community through open and regular meetings;